Jacobi Mitchell

-Jacobi Mitchell (born January 4, 1986) is a Bahamian sprinter from Freeport, Bahamas who competed in the 100m and 200m and 400m.
+Jacobi Mitchell (born January 4, 1986) is a Bahamian sprinter from Freeport, Bahamas who competed in the 100 m and 200 m and 400 m.
 He attended Freeport Anglican High School later changed to Bishop Michael Eldon School before going on to compete for the University of Oklahoma.

-He ran the 200m at the 2007 World Championships in Athletics in Osaka, Japan.
-He also competed in the 200m and the 4x 100m Relay at the 2007 Pan American Games in Rio de Janeiro, Brazil.
+He ran the 200 m at the 2007 World Championships in Athletics in Osaka, Japan.
+He also competed in the 200 m and the 4 × 100 m Relay at the 2007 Pan American Games in Rio de Janeiro, Brazil.
 Mitchell competed at the 2004 World Junior Championships in Athletics in Grosseto, Italy.